12. Honestly, I'm just as curious as you are.

 "No, thank you."

 "Okay."
 I stand and start to move toward the door, but stop and turn back to Bucky.
 "I'm not trying to scold you or tell you what to do—you're a grown man and can make your own choices—so just take what I'm about to say as friendly advice.
 You don't have to go it alone, Bucky."
 I pause.
 "Well, I'll get out of your hair.
 I hope you can get some rest."
 I turn and again begin to move toward the door.
-I'm almost to it when I hear Bucky.
+I'm almost to it when I hear Bucky speak again.

 "Réa?" he asks tentatively.